 They are available with or without cups and inserts, straight and racerback straps, pullover and clasp-behind options, pockets in various locations, and with every type of technology you can imagine.

-Still, because every woman’s body is entirely different, the problems that exist in the regular bra world exist in the sports bra world as well: straps that dig, band sizes that are too tight or too loose in comparison to the bust support needed and thick and sweaty material.
+Still, because every woman’s body is entirely different, the problems that exist in the regular bra world also exist in the sports bra world: straps that dig, band sizes that are too tight or too loose compared to the bust support needed, and thick and sweaty material.
 A large part of this has to do with fitting.

 Why Trust Us